High Point police swarmed by ‘hostile crowd’ of about 50 people after drug bust, police say

-HIGH POINT, N.C.
-(WGHP) High Point police were swarmed by an angry crowd after searching a home on Campbell Street, according to police.
+HIGH POINT, N.C. — High Point police were swarmed by an angry crowd after searching a home on Campbell Street, according to police.

 On Thursday, police responded to search an address on the 1100 block of Campbell Street.